sweeetland/lambda-hooks/README.md

 type HookHandler = (state: State) => Promise<State>
 ```

-Now let's get to a hook written in TypeScript.
+Now let's get to an example of a hook written in TypeScript.
 Often when using lambdas in production you'll want to keep some of them warm to avoid cold starts, but if you're doing this, remember to check and quit immediately otherwise you're wasting 💰.
 That's what this hook does...

 ```typescript
 import { HookCreator } from 'lambda-hooks'